ritikraj07/Project_Spotify.com/README.md

 3) Now Comes the Home Page, Amit Sisodiya has created  the home page and side navbar of Spotify Website.

-Here is how Home page looks-
+Here is how Home page looks :-